When it comes to barbecue, there is nothing like the succulent and tender meat of a good brisket.

 The size, weight, the fat, the point and the marbling are also things you want to keep in mind.

-Briskets can come in different sizes, from smaller trimmed 5 lbs cuts to a full-sized packer cut, where the fat hasn’t been trimmed and the flat and point are still attached.
+Briskets can come in different sizes, from smaller trimmed 5 lbs cuts to a full-sized packer cut.
+A packer cut is when the fat hasn’t been trimmed and the flat and point are still attached.
 If you are using frozen brisket ensure read on the guidelines on how to defrost meat safely.

 You may have heard the terms point and flat thrown around.
 The point is the fattier part of the brisket, and the flat is the leaner part, you want to find a piece of meat with a thicker flat, so both sides can cook at the same time.